SpoonX/SxBootstrap/README.md

 2. Enable `AssetManager` and `SxBootstrap` in your `application.config.php` file.

-3. Install NPM/NodeJS.
-If you've already done this, continue to step 4.
+3. Install Less.
+    Option 1 - Install using NPM/NodeJS.
 [Instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) can be found here.

-4. Install less.
                Open up your command line, and navigate to your project (`cd /path/to/my/project`).
                Once you get there, run the following command: `npm install less .` (including the dot).
                This will install less in a new directory named node_modules, enabling us to find it.
                If you're stubborn, and wish to install less somewhere else, Check out the wiki at "[how to configure the filter to get it working (bottom of the page)](https://github.com/SpoonX/SxBootstrap/wiki/Configuration-options)"

+    Option 2 - Use lessphp.
+[Instructions](http://leafo.net/lessphp/#composer) can be found here.

-5. Configure the filter to get it working.
-(This only applies to you if your node.js binary is not in `/usr/bin/node`, or your node paths are not the default, so you've ignored my advice in step 4.)
+4. Configure the filter to get it working.
+(This only applies to you if you're using node.js and your binary is not in `/usr/bin/node`, or your node paths are not the default, so you've ignored my advice in step 3.1.)

-6. Take a look at the [wiki](https://github.com/SpoonX/SxBootstrap/wiki) for examples and other information to get started.
+5. Take a look at the [wiki](https://github.com/SpoonX/SxBootstrap/wiki) for examples and other information to get started.
 Specifically the part on [how to configure the filter to get it working (bottom of the page)](https://github.com/SpoonX/SxBootstrap/wiki/Configuration-options)

 ## Usage